Advanced Usage#

 Important

 Span objects are owned by the execution in which they are created and must be finished in the same execution.
 The span context can be used to continue a trace in a different execution by passing it and activating it on the other end.
-See the sections below for how to propagate traces across task, thread or process boundaries.
+Note that in all instances of crossing into another execution, sampling should be run manually before entering the new execution to ensure that the sampling decision is the same across the trace.
+This can be done using tracer.sample(tracer.current_root_span())

 Tracing Across Threads#